 Tour Parliament Hill From Your Living Room

-Over March Break I took my kids to Ottawa for a quick two-day trip.
+A few years ago, I took my kids to Ottawa for a quick two-day trip.
 I planned visits to the Science and Technology Museum, the History/Children’s Museum, and the Bank of Canada museum.
 We stayed at a hotel with an indoor waterpark and ate tons of food that was bad for us.
 In the middle of all the fun, I also scheduled a tour of Parliament, figuring I’d squeeze a little education on Canadian politics into the trip.

 Wouldn’t you know, the parliament tour turned out to be the kids’ favourite stop?
 We lucked out with an amazing tour guide, Elyse, who was dynamic, fun, and really knew her stuff.
 My son pleasantly surprised me when he was able to answer all her questions along the way (Who was the first Prime Minister of Canada?
 Which is the only room to survive the fire?
 When did the fire take place?
 Etc., etc.).
 My daughter thrilled me by raising her hand at every stop and asking her own series of questions.

 My son told me afterwards that it was great to see all the things he was learning about in class; that it somehow makes it tangible.
 I remembered my own trip to Ottawa when I was in school, and the impression that left on me, being able to sit in the gallery and watch the House in session.
 It made me realize how lucky we are to be able to take these tours.
 And then Elyse dropped the bomb.